apache/incubator-devlake-website/docs/Configuration/Sonarqube.md

 #### Projects

-Choose the Sonarqube projects to collect.
+Choose the SonarQube projects to collect.

 #### Data Entities

 Usually, you don't have to modify this part.
-However, if you don't want to collect certain Sonarqube entities, you can unselect some entities to accerlerate the collection speed.
+However, if you don't want to collect certain SonarQube entities, you can unselect some entities to accerlerate the collection speed.

-- Code Quality Domain: Sonarqube issues, issue code blocks, file metrics, hotspots, etc.
+- Code Quality Domain: SonarQube issues, issue code blocks, file metrics, hotspots, etc.
-- Cross Domain: Sonarqube accounts, etc.
+- Cross Domain: SonarQube accounts, etc.

 ### Step 3 - Setting Sync Frequency